Means tests for help with care costs – how they work

 The cost of living in residential care can be split into:

-In Scotland, the personal care you receive in a care home is free if you’re over 65.
+In Scotland, you receive a personal care contribution towards your personal care costs if you’re over 65.

 If you’re in Northern Ireland, find your local Health and Social Care Trust on the nidirect website